EdwinMutua/alx-pre_course/README.md

-Its not my first commit
+This is my 1st commit